10-Academy/Modelling-and-Evaluation/README.md

 9. Dimensionality Reduction Algorithms
 10. Gradient Boosting algorithms

-The [article attached here](https://www.analyticsvidhya.com/blog/2017/09/common-machine-learning-algorithms/) explains all you need to know about all the listed algorithm, how, when and why we use them.
+The [article attached here](https://www.analyticsvidhya.com/blog/2017/09/common-machine-learning-algorithms/) explain all you need to know about all the listed algorithm, how, when and why we use them.

 ## Evaluating Machine Learning Models (classification)
 True positives (TP): Predicted positive and are actually positive. <br>